Galway Wind Park

-Galway Wind Park is Ireland's largest onshore wind farm.
+Galway Wind Park is one of Ireland's largest onshore wind farms.
 Located in Connemara's Cloosh Valley west of Moycullen, County Galway.
 The wind park was co-developed by SSE Renewables and Coillte at a cost of €280 million and consists of 58 Siemens 3 MW SWT-3.0-101 wind turbines.
 The wind park provides energy to around 89,000 homes, which is equivalent to 80% of the homes in Galway.

 Development

 The project was developed over two phases and includes four permitted wind farms which are Galway Cloosh, Lettercraffroe, Seecon and Uggool.
 Phase one of the project consists of 22 turbines located on the Uggool and Lettercraffroe sites and began construction in 2015.
 It was developed and financed solely by SSE Renewables and consists of 22 turbines.
 Phase two was developed and financed through a joint venture between SSE Renewables and Coillte.
 The second phase consists of 36 turbines located at the Cloosh and Seecon sites.